szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 <CodeEditor language='JavaScript'>
     </CodeEditor>

 Oh no, we are now getting a message of `undefined`!
-But this is exactly what we intended to happen, because the `pop()` method removed the last value in the array, so when we try to access it JavaScript finds nothing there.
+But this is exactly what we intended to happen, because the `pop()` method removed the last value in the array.
+So, when we try to access it, JavaScript finds nothing there.

+TODO: Probably just remove splice()

 ## Splicing an Array